 Will there be a fee?

 We do not usually charge for making requests or for providing information but we may charge if the request imposes unreasonable and significant demands on the financial and human resources of our organisation.
-You will be informed of any fee in advance of us providing information.
+You will find a copy of our Charging Policy here.

 We will respond to your request within 20 working days.
 However if a request is complex or involves large amounts of information, meeting this deadline may not always be possible.
 Where we are not able to respond to your request within the deadline, we will contact you to explain why and advise that we are working on providing you with a response.

 If we have handled your request under the Freedom of Information (Scotland) Act 2002 and you are unhappy with our response, tell us why within 40 working days, and it will be looked at afresh.
 We will aim to provide you with our review response within 20 working days.

 If you remain unhappy with our response, you then have the right to appeal to the Scottish Information Commissioner.
 You should keep copies of all the correspondence you have had with us, as if you decide to appeal to the Scottish Information Commissioner you will be asked to provide these.

 The Scottish Information Commissioner, Kinburn Castle, Doubledykes Road, St Andrews, Fife KY16 9DS Telephone: 01334 464610 www.itspublicknowledge.info